Frequently Asked Questions About Gulf Shores, Alabama Fishing

 Do you have lifejackets for everyone?
 We have small children, Do we need to bring our own?

 All charter boats must have personal flotation devices onboard.
 Our charter boats carry childrens life jackets that are USCG approved for children.
 The problem is, the orange ones are not very comfortable at times.
-Alabama law requires children 8 years-old and younger to wear a PFD while onboard.
+Alabama law requires children younger than 8 years-old and younger to wear a PFD while onboard.
 If you have your own life jacket that is more comfortable for your child, you may bring it as long as it meets USCG standards.

 Do we have to purchase a fishing license first?